A. Y. S. Parisutha Nadar

 A. Y. S. Parisutha Nadar was an Indian politician.
 He was a member of the legislative assembly elected to Madras State from Thanjavur constituency as a Congress candidate.
 He was elected thrice from the constituency, in 1946, 1957 and 1967.

 The people of Thanjavur, in his time, relied heavily on agriculture.
 There was a lack of industries and higher educational institutions.
 Parisutha Nadar, aided by Kamaraj was instrumental in facilitating the creation of institution of Thanjavur Medical College.

 Early life and education

 He was born in Thanjavur, on 13 April 1909, to Yagappa Nadar and Gnanammal.
 His elder brother was Arulanandasamy Nadar.
 He did his schooling at St. Antony's High School, Thanjavur.
-He completed his intermediate course and graduated from St. Joseph's college in Tiruchirappalli.
+He completed his intermediate course and graduated from St. Joseph's College in Tiruchirappalli.
 He was equally fond of sports and excelled in them.

 Political work

-He was also elected as a Member of the Legislative Assembly (MLA) in the year 1946.
-During this tenure, he was a member of the constituent assembly that helped formulate the Constitution of India.
+He was also elected as a Member of the Legislative Assembly (MLA) in 1946.
+During this tenure, he was a member of the Constituent Assembly, which helped draft the Constitution of India.
 He was part of the transient assembly and legislature formed just before India attained its independence.
 Parisutha Nadar and Jerome D'Souza were part of the commission that was specially formed for "the protection of Minorities' rights" under the Indian Constitution.